basharatphd/basharatphd.github.io/_pages/about.md

 He joined Rensselaer Polytechnic Institute in August 2017, to continue to develop his research at ALSETLab.

-His research interests are in the area of synchrophasor technology applications; and cyber-physical power system modeling, simulation, stability and control.
+His research interests are in the area of cyber-physical system modeling, simulation, stability and control; with applications to power systems, power electronics and aerospace electrification.

 Here's a picture of Luigi: